freifunk-kiel/ffki-packages/README.md

 This is optional, so the config mode can still be saved if the checkbox is unchecked.

 *TODO: untested, but it should be working on 2018.1.x*

-### gluon-config-mode-hostname-no-pretty

-Adds an extra condition, that the nodes hostname must have a minlenth of 1.
-Without this package it would be allowed to leave the nodename field empty.
-This is solved upstream in gluon: https://github.com/freifunk-gluon/gluon/commit/7827f8960fba5a8eff81bb500d18a5fa3c505ebd

-This package replaces the standard gluon-package `gluon-config-mode-hostname`

-*obsolete in 2018.1.x*

 ### gluon-config-mode-usb-media